summ3rNight/summ3rNight/README.md

 ---

 ### About Me
-- I'm studying in Stuttgart with a passion for **software development**, especially in **Cloud Computing**.
+- I'm based in Stuttgart with a passion for **software development**, especially in **cloud technologies and full-stack development**.
-- Currently deepening my knowledge in **HTML, CSS, JavaScript** to enhance frontend development skills.
+- Currently deepening my knowledge of **HTML, CSS, and JavaScript** to enhance my frontend skills.
-- I enjoy using practical tools, solving challenging coding problems, and continuously optimizing my workflow.
+- I enjoy working with practical tools, solving challenging problems, and continuously optimizing my workflow.

 ---

 ### Currently Focusing On
 - Frontend Development (HTML/CSS/JavaScript)
 - Advanced C++ Projects & System Programming
-- Data structure
+- Data Structures

 ---

 ### My skills